 Fear #3: I’m worried that my teenager will resent being left out of high school social life, and will miss activities such as the prom.

 The truth is, that given the nearly limitless possibilities available to homeschooled teens, your teen does not have to miss anything good.
 A recent tragedy, in which a 16-year-old girl, driving drunk, killed another driver, sparked a series of articles in our local paper about the high school social scene.
-This eye-opening series and other articles suggest that high-school socialization is little more than foolishness, compounded by a lack of respect for authority.
+This eye-opening series and other articles suggest that high-school socialization is best taken in small doses.

 Even if your teens occasionally feel they’re missing something good (and I rarely meet homeschooled teens who do), they probably aren’t.
 As parents, we have the opportunity to spread a rich feast of opportunities before them.
 Healthy social relationships can be formed within family, church, community, and homeschool support groups.
 Many homeschool groups offer co-op classes, a student yearbook, a newsletter, a prom, and even sports teams and music groups.
 If your teen wants to participate in an activity that hasn’t already been planned, they can learn a lot by planning it themselves.
 Once they get involved, they won’t have time to worry about what they are missing!

-Janice Campbell homeschooled her four boys all the way through, and there was joy in the journey.
+Janice Campbell homeschooled her four boys all the way through, and there was joy in the journey (though she didn’t do all perfectly).
 She has been speaking and writing to encourage, educate, and equip other moms since the early 1990s.

 Don’t miss Transcripts Made Easy, a reassuring resource that can help you feel confident that you’ve covered all your record keeping bases.